27 Jan Homage to Charles James 1950

 The puzzle started when I came across this amazing gem in the archives of the Metropolitan Museum in New York.
-It is an elegant, and beautifully design by Charles Worth from 1950.
+It’s elegant and beautifully design by Charles James, 1950.
 After working out the detail in the seams and fitting, I decided to alter the fit and develop a more comfortable style as I am not a huge fan of high waistlines.

 The evening skirt sketched out below is a simplified version of the Charles James design.
 I also decided to eliminate the darts into panel seams in the yoke area.

 Included below is the detail of the pattern plan based on a basic skirt block: